 Please have a look at our fact sheet for protected areas by Annina Michel and Astrid Wallner, get insights why Parc Adula failed, and read about our conservation research in the GIUZ anniversary blog.

 Our group is participating in the University Priority Program Biodiversity and Global Change with several projects.
 For more information please see URPP GCB's webpage.

 Landscapes can be regarded as an interface between human actions and natural processeses.
-People and societies shape and identify with landscapes and benefit from what could be called "landscape services".
+People and societies shape and identify with landscapes and benefit from what could be called "landscape services" (see also our GIUZ anniversary blog entry and film).
 Often they are taken for granted until noticeable changes are announced or happening and debates about landscape development emerge.
 With our research we want to contribute to a better appreciation of landscapes as well as to their sustainable development.
 We do so with a transdisciplinary approach, i.e. by collaborating with different landscape stakeholders as well as interdisciplinary collaboration, i.e., with philosophy, physical geography, and ecology.

-Itta Bauerand Sara Landoltare, associated scientist to SNS unit.
-As human geographers we are particularly interested in young people’s geographies.
-We draw on the experiences of young people and families in order to understand broader questions relating to social change and inequalities.
-Thematically, we do qualitative research in the fields of educational transitions, migration and urban nightlife.
-Our latest research project focuses on critical studies of school, education and learning in Switzerland, which comprehends the reproduction of social inequalities and increasing marketization of education by studying the highly selective processes inherent in school transitions.
+Itta Bauer and Sara Landolt are, associated scientist to SNS unit and lead their own group on Geographies of Young People and Education.
+As human geographers they are particularly interested in young people’s geographies.
+Thematically, they do qualitative research in the fields of educational transitions, migration and urban nightlife.
+Their latest research project focuses on critical studies of school, education and learning in Switzerland, which comprehends the reproduction of social inequalities and increasing marketization of education by studying the highly selective processes inherent in school transitions.